If you are wondering how to use Semrush to grow your blog, this article is for you.

 For example, Google is more tending to rank articles that are written to a particular user.
 Even your article ranks at the #1 spot in Google SERP.
 It doesn’t mean that the average Joe in Colorado and the average Sharma in Delhi will see it at the #1 spot.

 That is where Semrush Keyword research capabilities come into play.

 How to use Semrush for keyword research

-You have these advantages when you use Semrush to research keywords for blog posts.
+You have these advantages when using Semrush to research blog post keywords.

-- Know top pages that are ranking for the particular keyword
+- Know the top pages that are ranking for the particular keyword

-- Find keyword difficulty (the hardness to rank for the specific keyword)
+- Find keyword difficulty (the hardness of ranking for the specific keyword)

 - Find traffic distribution among ranking pages

 - Find other related keywords and much more.